Signs of Disease That Are Written All Over Your Face

 When doctors chat with patients eye to eye, it’s not just about creating rapport.
 Certain facial traits may reveal vital clues to underlying health conditions.
-We asked doctors around the country to share what they look for while examining patients.
+We asked doctors to share what they look for while examining patients.

 Dry, flaky skin or lips

 This is a common warning sign of dehydration.
 It may also indicate a more serious problem that affects sweat gland function, such as hypothyroidism (marked by insufficient levels of thyroid hormone) or diabetes, says Roshini Raj, MD, assistant professor of medicine at the NYU School of Medicine and author of What the Yuck?!
 Other signs of hypothyroidism include feeling cold, weight gain and fatigue.
 Diabetes symptoms include extreme thirst, frequent urination and blurry vision.
 The symptom could also reflect eczema, psoriasis, dermatitis or an allergic drug reaction.

 Check out the latest research on how to beat diabetes.

 Unwanted hair, particularly along the jawline, chin, and upper lip, could be a symptom of polycystic ovary syndrome (PCOS).
 A condition affecting as many as 1.4-million Canadian women, PCOS is a hormone imbalance in which male hormone levels are elevated.
 But don’t immediately assume something is wrong: Excess hair on your face could just be a trait you inherited.